jhe48/J-Clock/README.md

 ```
 To fix this:
-- type (CTRL + C) in terminal
+- Type (CTRL + C) in terminal
-- comment out line 55 on index.html
+- Comment out line 55 on index.html
-- move regClock.js to the Temp_Bug_Fix Folder
+- Move regClock.js to the Temp_Bug_Fix Folder
-- run ``` bash npm run dev ``` again.
+- Run ``` npm run dev ``` again.
-- Then just simply 'un-comment' line 55 in index.html and move regClock.js out of the folder.
+- Undo the commenting line 55 in index.html.
+- Move regClock.js out of the folder.
+- Save changes in index.html
-> *Current working on a solution to this issue.*
+> *Currently working on a solution to this issue.*

 ## Use of Project
 - This project is straightforward with its intended purpose, to tell time.
 You can just look at the clock to tell you the time, however, when do you ever get the opportunity to practice telling time when no presence of time is available?
 This will hopefully present a challenge to you.